dcjwu/casus/content/services/criminal/en.md

 <br/>

-Clients of the office are provided with consultations and, if necessary, a lawyer is provided.
+Clients of the office are provided with consultations and a lawyer is provided.

 <br/>